-Gregory Poilasne has served as our Chairman and Chief Executive Officer since the closing of the Business Combination.
-He is a co-founder of Nuvve and has served as its Chairman and Chief Executive Officer since its inception.
-Effective as of immediately after the Annual Meeting, Ms. La Lande will become the Chairperson of the Board and Mr. Poilasne will continue as a member of the Board.
+Gregory Poilasne serves as our Chief Executive Officer and member of the Board since the closing of the Business Combination.
+He is a co-founder of Nuvve and previously served as its Chairman.
 Mr. Poilasne is directly responsible for managing and overseeing all different activities related to the successful development, deployment and commercialization of Nuvve's technologies, as well as developing and supporting the overall strategy.
 Since February 2019, he also has served as a board member of Dreev, a business venture between EDFRenewables, Inc. ("EDF") and Nuvve.
 Mr. Poilasne has more than 20 years of experience in the start-up and technology space.
 He was Chief Executive Officer of DockOn AG, a Radio-Frequency technology company from February 2011 to January 2016.
 He was also Vice-President of Business Development of Rayspan, another Radio-Frequency technology company, from 2007 to 2010.
 Mr. Poilasne was Director of Engineering at Kyocera Wireless, a handset company from 2003 to 2006 and was a founding engineer and director of engineering at Ethertronics, a wireless antenna company, from 2000 to 2003.
 Mr. Poilasne holds an MBA from the Wharton School of Business, University of Pennsylvania, a Ph.D. in Electrical Engineering from the University of Rennes 1, France and a Diplome d'ingenieur from the Ecole Superieur d'Electronique de l'Ouest ("ESEO"), France.
 We believe Mr. Poilasne is well-qualified to serve as a director due to his extensive experience with Nuvve, his business leadership, his strategic perspective and his contacts in and knowledge of the energy industry and EV industry.

 Ted Smith has served as our President and Chief Operating Officer and a member of the Board since the consummation of the Business Combination.
 Mr. Smith was a founding investor in Nuvve and has served as a member of its board of directors since 2010 and as its Chief Operating Officer since April 2018.
 Mr. Smith is directly responsible for managing the successful development, deployment and commercialization of Nuvve's technologies, as well as supporting global regulatory compliance efforts.
 He previously served as Nuvve's Chief Administrative Officer from March 2017 until becoming Chief Operating Officer.
-He also previously served as a board member of Dreev, a business venture between EDF and Nuvve, in 2019.
+He also previously served as a board member of Dreev, a business venture between EDF and Nuvve, in 2019 and also serves as a board member of Levo Mobility, and as a Board Observer of Switch.
 Mr. Smith has more than 20 years of experience in the finance industry and previously served in various roles at Wall Street Associates, a San Diego-based investment advisory firm, including Principal, Chief Operating Officer from 2007 to January 2017, Chief Compliance Officer from 2003 to January 2017, and Quantitative Analyst from 1999 to 2003.
-From 1996 to 1999, Mr. Smith also served as Quantitative Analyst at Nicholas-Applegate Capital Management, a San Diego-based investment advisory firm.
+From 1996 to 1999, Mr. Smith also served as Quantitative Analyst at Nicholas-Applegate Capital Management, a San Diegobased investment advisory firm.
 Mr. Smith also served as an officer in the United States Navy from 1989 to 1996.
 Mr. Smith holds an MBA from the University of San Diego and a Bachelor of Science in Marine Engineering/Technology from Maine Maritime Academy.
-He is also a Chartered Financial Analyst charter holder and held the Chartered Investment Counselor certification.
+He is also a Chartered Financial Analyst charterholder, held the Chartered Investment Counselor certification, and is NACD Directorship Certified®.
 We believe Mr. Smith is well-qualified to serve as a member of the Board due to his extensive experience with Nuvve, his business leadership, his operational and compliance experience and his contacts in and knowledge of the energy industry.